-When deciding on the best strategy for teeth restoration, there things one needs to consider such as, your health, treatment plan and budget.
+When deciding on highly recommended strategy for teeth restoration, there things one needs to consider such as, your health, treatment plan and budget.
 A possible instrument with 3D technology can perform three types of restoration procedures; partial and full crowns, veneers, and other types of single-tooth restoration.
 With a chair-side restoration, the first step is preparing the damaged tooth, whereby the dentist paints a layer of reflective powder on the tooth surfaces.
 This layer should be thin and painted directly on the surface.

 Next is the design phase, where the photographs are taken.
 The photo is turned into a 3D model using the chair-side software, which helps to analyze the approximate shape of the restoration.
 Using CAD software, your dentist can determine the right measurements of the model.

 The final stage is the restoration phase.
 Here the information gathered during the design phase is sent into the milling machine, and out of solid block of the desired materials, the milling machine will create the restoration needed.
 Lastly, the restoration is fixed on the already prepared tooth.
 These latest technologies are used on a case per case basis and depends on your certain situation.
 Start with a dental exam and dental consult today for more information.

 What are the symptoms of someone who needs a chair-side restoration?

 Most people get a chair-side restoration when they are in need of dental crowns, veneers among other tooth restoration treatments.
 If you have damaged teeth or tooth cavity, you will have to go for chair-side restoration.
 The following are symptoms of someone who needs chair-side restoration;

 - Tooth decay